Integration Guide

 # Returns the original payload:

-The retrieval URL is not authenticated — it's public by design.
-Security relies on the ID being a long random string (a Firestore document ID).
+The retrieval endpoint is not authenticated — it's public by design.
+The code is a short alphanumeric string derived from a SHA-256 hash, intended to be easy to copy and share.
 Do not store sensitive secrets in DataStore; it is designed for shareable configuration data, templates, and similar artifacts.

 Ready to start?